-Mobility Difficulty Ontology (MODO) proposed to be a lightweight ontology to model users’ categorization based on their mobility limitations and difficulties.
+The Mobility Difficulty Ontology (MODO) aimed to be a lightweight ontology to model users’ categorization of concepts based on their mobility limitations and their difficulties accessing public transport generally.
 This ontology applied Negative Property Assertion Pattern (NPAs) to distinguish the categories of mobility limitations.
-Although, built-in OWL2 negative object property assertions were not reasoning with the SWRL and one of proposed solutions was to apply the reasoning rule in the phase of data querying,
+Although, built-in OWL2 (Web Ontology Language), negative object property assertions were not reasoning with the Semantic Web Rule Language (SWRL) so one of proposed solutions was to apply the reasoning rule in the data querying phase, where the SPARQL1.1 was support the negation feature.

-where the SPARQL1.1 was support the negation feature.
-For example, there were two negative object property assertions applied in Category NNL(No-Upper- Limb-Limitation, No-Upper-Body-Limitation, Light-Walking-Limitation) class to validate the ontology consistence, which could be represented as following Semantic Web Rule Language (SWRL) rules:
+For example, there were two negative object property assertions applied in Category NNL(No-Upper-Limb-Limitation, No-Upper-Body-Limitation, Light-Walking-Limitation) class to validate the ontology consistence, which could be represented as following SWRL rules: information of physical places and built environment.

-Place Accessibility Ontology (PACO) was used to model the accessi- bility information of physical places and built environment.
+Place Accessibility Ontology (PACO) was used to model the accessibility.
 There were a list of existing ontologies used to model places, buildings and spatial things, such as Places ontology, ifcOwl ontology and LinkedGeoData ontology.
-However, if- cOWL was a formal description of the BIM information, which was extremely complex for the usage of accessible travelling domain.
-Places ontology was a lightweight ontology to describe geographic places and reused to describe the places of geographic interests.
-LinkedGeoData was the Linked Data version of Open Street Map, which used as geographical reference.
+However, if- cOWL was a formal description of the Building Information Modelling (BIM) data, which was extremely complex for usage in the accessible travelling domain.
+Places ontology was a lightweight ontology to describe geographical places and reused as intended, to describe places or buildings of interest.
+LinkedGeoData was the Linked Data version of Open Street Map, which was used as a geographical reference.
 Place class in PACO ontology was equivalent to schema:Place in Schema vocabulary.
 And Building class was the subclass of the class geo:SpatialThing.
-Two other primary classes Facility and Service could be presented with following syntax:
+Two other primary classes Facility and Service were presented with the following syntax:

-Transport Accessibility Ontology (TACO) was the transport accessi- bility ontology built on top of LinkedGTFS2 (The Linked General Transit Feed Specification) vocabularies, which mapped from GTFS (General Transit Feed Specification) towards RDF.
-Therefore, TACO ontology reused Linked GTFS ontology and imported PACO ontology to describe the accessibility information of physical places in public transport domain, such as the stations, stops, and
+Transport Accessibility Ontology (TACO) was the transport accessibility ontology built on top of The Linked General Transit Feed Specification (GTFS)2 vocabularies, which was mapped from the GTFS to the Resource Description Framework (RDF).
+Therefore, the TACO ontology reused Linked GTFS ontologies and imported the PACO ontology to describe the accessibility information of physical places in the public transport domain, such as the stations, stops, and terminals.

 2 http://vocab.gtfs.org/terms#

-terminals.
 Moreover, class like Facility and Service were designed to describe on board accessibility facilities and services such as AccessibleSeat, AccessibleTable and AccessibleToilet and PersonalAssistance.
-TACO also reused accessibility related vocabularies in Linked GTFS ontology, WheelchairBoardingStatus class, which represented the different status of wheelchair boarding.
+TACO also reused accessibility related vocabularies in the Linked GTFS ontology, WheelchairBoardingStatus class, which represented the different status of wheelchair boarding.

 Data Publishing and Reasoning

-As described above, previous section demonstrated the study of the accessibility requirements for people with mobility disabilities.
-The ontologies for accessible travel were also introduced to address urgent needs of data collection, manage- ment, and accessibility modeling in the research area of accessible travel.
-This section would introduce the methods to publish the accessibility data as the AccessKB by applying these proposed ontologies.
-In order to publish the user’s special preference as the Linked Data, the syntax below is the example to pub- lish the user instance Person 1 with following preference limitations: no upper limb limitation, no upper body limitation and has light walking limitation.
+The previous section demonstrated the study of the accessibility requirements for people with mobility impairments.
+The ontologies for accessible travel were also introduced to address the urgent need for quality data collection, management, and accessibility modeling in the research area of accessible travel.
+This section introduces the publication methods for the accessibility data as the AccessKB by applying the proposed ontologies.
+In order to publish the users’ specifications as Linked Data, the syntax below has been provided as an example: Person 1 with the following limitations: no upper limb limitation, no upper body limitation and has light walking limitation.

-Based the person’s limitations defined in the syntax above, there were a set of inference rules defined to infer the person instance into the corresponded category automatically.
-The following syntax statement was the customized OW2L-RL rule set writen in the GraphDB, which represented the inference rules for class CategoryNNL.
+Having gathered the data about a person’s limitations, as defined in the syntax above, a set of inference rules automatically defined the individual instance into the corresponding categories.
+The following syntax statement shows the customized OW2L-RL rule set written in the Semantic Graph database (GraphDB), which represented the inference rules for class CategoryNNL.

-As a result, the reasoner engine embedded in the GraphDB could apply the forwarding chaining strategy to infer the person instance into the class Catego- ryNNL automatically.
-Figure 1 demonstrated the result by applying this rule set
+As a result, the reasoner or rules engine embedded in the GraphDB could apply the forwarding chaining strategy to infer the person’s instance into the class Catego- ryNNL automatically.
+Figure 1 demonstrates the embedding of this rule set into the knowledge base.